Jack Cornwell: Victoria Cross

-Three months later, Captain Robert Lawson of Chester described the events to the British Admiralty.
-Though at first reluctant, the Admiralty eventually decided to recommend Cornwell for a posthumous Victoria Cross and King George V endorsed it.
+Though at first reluctant, the British Admiralty decided to recommend Cornwell for a posthumous Victoria Cross and King George V endorsed it.
 The recommendation for citation, from Admiral David Beatty, reads: The instance of devotion to duty by Boy (1st Class) John Travers Cornwell who was mortally wounded early in the action, but nevertheless remained standing alone at a most exposed post, quietly awaiting orders till the end of the action, with the gun's crew dead and wounded around him.
 He was under 16½ years old.
 I regret that he has since died, but I recommend his case for special recognition in justice to his memory and as an acknowledgement of the high example set by him.